lkorbel/kiss/README.md

     - send signal on speakers
     - record to file

-Application use opensource program VLC.
+Application use VLC library.
 Goal of this project is to write apropriate interface to use on Kingdom Hall.
 Selected technology is Qt5 QML.

 ## Repository structure